tsu0516/STAT-461-group-project/README.md

 ---

+## Visualization

+All figures and plots used in our analysis and presentation were generated using the notebook:

+**`STAT461_Presentation_Plots.ipynb`**

+This notebook includes visualizations of performance metrics across datasets and ablation study results, supporting both reproduction and extension components of our project.

+---

 ## Group Members

 This project was completed by the following students as part of the STAT 461 group project: